 I, of course, lost the appeal, but it bought me time to save for tuition.
 Still, money and time were both in short supply.
 Always looming over this was my health.
 After three years of feeling like death warmed over, I learned that taking care of myself was more important than any modern drug the rheumatologist could prescribe.
 Eating right, getting eight hours of sleep, exercising regularly, and avoiding stress were of utmost importance.

 But, I certainly wasn’t going to avoid stress.
 I was now in my third year as interim director of our teaching and learning center; we were understaffed, and the provost would not allow me to hire anyone.
 I was in graduate school so that I could keep my job and therefore my insurance.
 Consequently, time wasn’t going to always allow for eating right, sleeping enough, or exercising regularly.
 So, I circled the wagons, made my life even smaller.
 My life became largely work and school (which was really just an extension of work).
-Again, as a matter of survival, the friends and family who I could regularly give time withered to a tiny group.
+Again, as a matter of survival, the friends and family whom I could regularly give time withered to a tiny group.
 I can actually count them on two hands.
 By necessity, some people whom I love, including my own brother, became less important parts of my life.
 I only had so much to give emotionally and physically.

 In January 2017, I returned to my graduate work with a course called “Contemporary Literacies.”
 All of the reading and thinking I had done prior to re-entering grad school had led me to believe that we should be teaching for “rhetorical flexibility,” that somehow I need to be teaching students more than just how to write a college essay, that I should be giving them the ability to write in any situation they encounter.
-Everything about the Contemporary Literacies course confirmed what I had already come to believe–only instead of basing my conclusions on personal experience and the occasional scholarly reading had done, I was reading the best of current and past scholarship that confirmed my beliefs.
+Everything about the Contemporary Literacies course confirmed what I had already come to believe–only instead of basing my conclusions on personal experience and the occasional scholarly reading, I was studying the best of current and past scholarship that confirmed my beliefs.

 Yet, instead of getting angry that I was again learning something that I already knew, I became a radical.
 I could no longer return to the way I had been teaching composition, and I felt I could no longer tolerate my institution’s tolerance of instructors teaching writing by assigning four, five-paragraph, apples-oranges-pears essays.
 I may have been shipped off to grad school as the “least prepared” full-time English faculty member, but I would return ready to start a revolution.